 I waited in line late one night with a kind woman who shared some cheap Disney light-up toys she had bought at Dollar Tree before she came.
 Bringing souvenirs from home is a great way to give a child a toy for a reasonable price.

 Disney sells a refillable mug for $16.99, but the catch is that this mug can only be used at Disney resorts and not at the 4 theme parks.
 If you plan to stay and eat at your resort, this is the cheapest method for drinks.
-I opted to explain to my kids that we were saving money, and one easy place to save money was by skipping sugary drinks.
+I explained to my kids that one easy place to save money was by skipping sugary drinks.
 We brought our own water bottles and agreed to drink water with our meals during the week.
-Since we were eating breakfast in our hotel room and packing lunches, this wasn’t a big deal, and saved us over $100 on drinks.
-I did splurge on some Mickey Mouse-shaped ice cream treats during the week, but I felt better about that knowing I had saved money on drinks.
+This saved us over $100 on drinks.
+I did splurge on some Mickey Mouse-shaped ice cream treats during the week, and felt better about that knowing I had saved money on drinks.

 Let children pay for their own souvenirs

-My older children brought their own spending money for souvenirs.
-Kids are experts at evaluating their options when their own money is on the line, and the understand that there is a finite amount.
+Set a souvenir budget at the beginning of the trip, or better yet, give kids an chance to earn their souvenir money before you leave home.
+Kids are better at evaluating their options when their own money is on the line.
 Once we made our purchases, we quit visiting souvenir shops.
-It’s all about setting expectations so you don’t deal with disappointment all week long when you won’t shell out another $25.
+When kids understand the limits up front, you won’t deal with disappointment all week long when you won’t shell out another $25.

 Bring rain ponchos

 Bring rain ponchos from home and STAY at the park when it rains.
-The first time we paid plenty for Disney rain ponchos (I can’t remember the exact price but I think it was around $8 or $9 each), but we got smart on our next trip and brought our own $2 rain ponchos from Walmart and put them on when it started raining.
+The first time we paid plenty for Disney rain ponchos, but we got smart on our next trip and brought our own $2 rain ponchos and put them on when it started raining.
 We waited out a rain storm and then enjoyed hours of fun in a nearly empty park.
-I love it when it rains at amusement parks because we get to enjoy so many more rides with minimal lines.
+I love it when it rains at amusement parks because we get to enjoy so many more rides.

 Eating in the parks